tannuchoudhary/Interview-prep/BNY/questionsAsked.md

 # 41. What do you know about BNY Mellon and why you want to join it?

-The Bank of New York Mellon Corporation, commonly known as BNY Mellon, is an American investment banking services holding company headquartered in New York City.
-BNY Mellon was formed from the merger of The Bank of New York and the Mellon Financial Corporation in 2007.
-It is the world's largest custodian bank and asset servicing company, with $2.2 trillion in assets under management and $41.7 trillion in assets under custody as of the second quarter of 2021.
-It is considered a systemically important bank by the Financial Stability Board.
-BNY Mellon is incorporated in Delaware

-BNY Mellon is a provider of investment management and investment services and we are a world-renowned leader in each.
-When combined, the power of our extensive capabilities can help drive your success in markets around the world.

-What are the four values of BNY Mellon?
-Businesses, communities and global economies rely on us because we prioritize client experience, collaboration, innovation and resilience.
-As the “bank of banks,” our unique perspective, informed by one of the largest datasets in the world, powers the financial industry.

-What is BNY doing in India?
-For over 234 years, as the investment company for the world, we have been leading change in the global financial services industry.
-BNY Mellon Technology Private Limited, established in 2000, is a group company of BNY Mellon operating in India, providing technology solutions to the bank.

 # [42](https://www.geeksforgeeks.org/bny-mellon-interview-experience-for-6-month-internship-2020-virtual/?ref=rp)To swap 0 and 5 without the use of any condition, loop, or extra space